Mezzky/note-app/README.md

 # Note App

-This app is make by ReactJS and T a i lwindCSS the best c o m b o for frontend development.
+This app is make by ReactJS and T a i l windCSS the best c o m b o for frontend development.

 Currently, two official framework and library are available: